-It’s tough being a student in London.
+It’s tough being a student.
 Sometimes it seems like one long parade of things you can’t have.
 That great restaurant?
 You can’t afford it.
 That awesome coat?
 You can’t afford it.
 That night out?
 You definitely can’t afford it.
 And when your troubles get beyond new clothes and start biting into your rent and food….
 There’s only one thing for it: you need a part time job.

 Here are our top tips to find one.